 - Working in hazardous conditions

 As this information has been prepared without considering your personal objectives, financial situation or needs, you should, before acting on it, consider its appropriateness to your circumstances.
-This information is provided by CMLA and CIL (as relevant) and where we refer to ‘we’ and ‘our’, we mean either CMLA or CIL.
+This information is provided by CMLA and where we refer to ‘we’ and ‘our’, we mean CMLA.

-Please refer to the Simple Life Product Disclosure Statement for full benefit details, terms, conditions and exclusions.
+Please refer to the Simple Life Product Disclosure Statement (PDS) and the Simple Life Medical Definitions Reference Guide for full benefit details, terms, conditions and exclusions.
 A Product Disclosure Statement (PDS) and Financial Services Guide (FSG) for Simple Life are available online or by calling 13 39 82 between 8am and 8pm (AEST) Monday to Friday.
 If you call this telephone number, you may be speaking with customer service representatives from Aegon Insights Australia Pty Limited (“Aegon”) ABN 35 082 524 785 AFSL 236657.
 Aegon is authorised to issue Simple Life on behalf of CommInsure.

-The issuer and insurer for Life Cover, Total and Permanent Disability Cover and Critical Illness Cover is The Colonial Mutual Life Assurance Society Limited ABN 12 004 021 809 AFSL 235035 (CMLA).
-The issuer and insurer for Bill Protection is Commonwealth Insurance Limited ABN 96 067 524 216 AFSL 235030 (CIL).
-CMLA & CIL are wholly owned but non-guaranteed subsidiaries of the Commonwealth Bank of Australia ABN 48 123 123 124 AFSL 234945.
-CommInsure is a registered business name of CMLA & CIL.
+The issuer and insurer for Simple Life is The Colonial Mutual Life Assurance Society Limited ABN 12 004 021 809 AFSL 235035 (CMLA).
+CMLA is a wholly owned but non-guaranteed subsidiary of the Commonwealth Bank of Australia ABN 48 123 123 124 AFSL 234945.
+CommInsure is a registered business name of CMLA.

 The Commonwealth Bank of Australia does not guarantee the obligations or performance of CommInsure or Aegon or the products they offer.